swcarpentry/python-novice-inflammation/episodes/06-func.md

 {: .output}

-It's hard to tell from the default output whether the result is correct, but there are a few simple tests that will reassure us:
+It's hard to tell from the default output whether the result is correct, but there are a few tests that we can run to reassure us:

 ~~~
 print('original min, mean, and max are:', numpy.min(data), numpy.mean(data), numpy.max(data))